Dear Innovation Women,

 How do you know if a conference or event has speaker budget?

 If the audience entirely consists of your customers, some conference organizers may even look to have you pay them!
+(We try to avoid sponsored opportunities on InnovationWomen.com – please let us know if a conference is trying to charge you and we won’t work with them again.)
 These sponsored speaking opportunities often come as part of a package, including space for a trade show booth or table.
 They reflect the huge cost of producing, promoting and running an event and are part of an event organization’s revenue.
 (Did you know it can be $100,000 a day, or more, to rent out a large convention center?)

-Next week, the 2018 RSA Conference, one of the largest cyber-security conferences, will feature Monica Lewinsky as a keynote speaker.
+The 2018 RSA Conference, one of the largest cyber-security conferences, announced it was going to feature Monica Lewinsky as a keynote speaker.
 (For a while, she was the only female keynote at the conference.
-The designated keynote lineup now features seven other female speakers, ranging from Kirstjen Nielsen, Secretary of the Department of Homeland Security to Margot Lee Shetterly, the author of Hidden Figures).
+The designated keynote lineup soon featured seven other female speakers, ranging from Kirstjen Nielsen, Secretary of the Department of Homeland Security to Margot Lee Shetterly, the author of Hidden Figures).
 Monica Lewinsky is a public speaker, writer, contributing editor to Vanity Fair magazine, a founding board member of the Childhood Resilience Foundation and a social activist.
 Monica Lewinsky is not selling cyber-security products.
 RSA will likely pay Monica Lewinsky for her speech.

 Who else pays?
 Corporations pay.
 Corporations pay for you to speak at an internal event because their employees benefit from you speaking, or training, or running a workshop.
 You’re also not likely going to sell them something else.
 (Feels like bad manners.)